What Happens When The Anesthesia Wears Off ?

 But then came the best part.
 The hospital orderly brought me a big bowl of strawberry ice cream.
 Boy, did that make my throat feel better.
 The cold ice cream chilled the areas of my throat that were wearing off from the anesthesia .
 The ice cream was the perfect prescription for a six year old who recovered from this procedure.

 All of these years later, I’m thinking that a lot of people are currently feeling numb.
-So much is happening all at once: global medical pandemic that in unpredictable in terms of who gets effected, alarming rates of hospitalization and deaths, economic dislocation on a scale not seen since the 1930’s., protests and demonstrations against systemic racism and police Brutality.
+So much is happening all at once: global medical pandemic that is unpredictable in terms of who gets effected, alarming rates of hospitalization and deaths, economic dislocation on a scale not seen since the 1930’s., protests and demonstrations against systemic racism and police brutality.

 Most of us are still working, a lot of us from home.
 Going out has been an operation in itself, masks, sanitizers, gloves, wiping down the steering wheel, gear shift and other interior of the car.
 Venturing out either to the store, the doctor, the Post Office, the pharmacy and praying that you don’t get sick.